 and psst, i met one of my current team members (Job #55) in a co-working space we shared more than 5 years ago while i worked at Job #18. always make small talk with people waiting for the shared microwave.

 the basic process:

 - promise a client you can do X

 - do X

 i also founded my first startup, which i continued hacking on unsuccessfully for ~1.5 years before shutting it down. brief post-mortem here, but in sum i lost everyone’s money then paid them back plus interest.

 it’s difficult to pinpoint life’s most critical season as it happens, but this freelancing stint was probably it.

-in a nutshell i observed friends who were dumber than me make 2x+ more money than me. a fire lit in my belly and i dedicated myself to proving i was capable of more.
+in a nutshell i observed friends who were significantly dumber than me making 2x+ more money than me. a fire lit in my belly and i dedicated myself to proving i was capable of more.

 if curious about the freelance lifestyle: never have i felt so alive as when the roof over my head depended on learning new skills daily and letting 5+ companies simultaneously think they were my only client. spoiler alert: every successful freelancer operates this way.